labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 |           |sum = |-1,503      |1,466           |

 ## Summary Table & Conclusion
-Here is a table showing the remaining points I calculated for our example problem, and a graph of the resulting nominal PM capacity curve.
+Here is a table showing the remaining points I calculated for our example problem, but with the sign convention for axial force flipped so that compression is positive, and a graph of the resulting nominal PM capacity curve.

 |Description|P (kip)|M (kip*ft)|
 |-----------|-------|----------|